Looking For A Family Christmas Movie?

 Watch as Bing Crosby, Danny Kaye, Rosemary Clooney, and

 I almost feel like this movie needs no introduction.
 This classic movie tells the story of George Bailey, a small town success who has always dreamed of bigger things.
 When things truly get bleak, he is given a glimpse.
 A glimpse of what his life, the town, and the people around him would be like without him.
 It helps that Jimmy Stewart and Donna Reed are just about the most watchable people on the planet.

 Cary Grant made a Christmas movie?!?
 Most people don’t know this.
-He’s not exactly human in this film.
-With Loretta Young and David Niven.
+He’s not exactly human in this film, and if you’re a fan of his, you don’t want to miss this charming story.
+The movie also features Loretta Young and David Niven.

-By Rankin/Bass, these claymation classics deserve not to be forgotten.
-They seem to be falling by the wayside in the last few years in favor of animated movies.
-The stories are fun and the stylized stop-motion is well done and pretty to watch.
-And it’s got a cast of good voices and songs that were new.
+These claymation classics by Rankin and Bass deserve to be remembered.
+In the last few years, they seem to be falling by the wayside in favor of animated movies.
+The stories are fun, and the stylized stop-motion is well done and pretty to watch.
+Chock full of songs sung by casts full of beautiful voices.

-Perhaps my favorite reading of Luke ever.
-This short little movie deserves a place in your heart and in your annual repertoire.
+A timeless movie about the over-commercialization of Christmas.
+It also features my favorite reading from the Gospel of Luke ever.
+It’s a short little movie that deserves a place in your family’s annual repertoire.
+It’ll get you in the heart every year!

 This movie interestingly pits the sophistication of commerce and law against the straightforwardness of belief.
 The ending is less clear-cut than expected.
 Just like real life.
 It’s cheesy as all get out, but also full of believable, lovable characters and pretty good dialog.
 There is also a book version by Valentine Davies (the screenwriter) that is worth tracking down.